jayllo-c/tp/docs/DeveloperGuide.md

 ##### Executing the Command

-On execution of the `HelpCommand`, the `copyToClipboard` method is called which retrives the system clipboard through `Toolkit.getDefaultToolkit().getSystemClipboard()` and copies the user guide link to the clipboard by using `setContents` method.
+On execution of the `HelpCommand`, the `copyToClipboard` method is called which retrieves the system clipboard through `Toolkit.getDefaultToolkit().getSystemClipboard()` and copies the user guide link to the clipboard by using `setContents` method.